gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

 *Notes*

 [1] The project does not use TensorFlow, but this container is suitable.
-Our suite of containers is being updated as the Workflows product develops.

 [2] The model as set up is small and so doesn't benefit from the addition of a GPU such as P4000, so C7 is preferred.
 If you do not have access to a C7 instance, C5 will also run but takes about 2x as long (~20 minutes instead of ~10 minutes).

 ## To run the Workflow (advanced)

-Workflows can be run as follows:
+A Workflow can be run as follows:

  - [Create a project](https://docs.paperspace.com/gradient/get-started/managing-projects#create-a-project) and optionally [get its ID](https://docs.paperspace.com/gradient/get-started/managing-projects#get-your-projects-id)
  - [Generate an API key](https://docs.paperspace.com/gradient/get-started/quick-start/install-the-cli#obtaining-an-api-key) for your project to allow access, using Team settings under the GUI top-right dropdown menu